akshaykmr080/OrganicShop/README.md

 - A web app where in the user could see updates in a realtime fashion.
 - Used Observables and Behaviour Subjects to achieve this asynchronous behavior.
 - Used Bootstrap 4 for styling the UI.
-- Route management using Angular Router
+- Route management using Angular Router.
-- Route authentication using AuthGuard
+- Route authentication using AuthGuard.
-- Useage of reactive forms to read users data
+- Useage of reactive forms to read users data.
+- Structured the application into multiple modules.